Aged Care Homelessness Action Plan

 Provide feedback on the draft Provider Homelessness Action Plan.
 At the end of the 1- Foundational provider actions, you will have the option to exit the survey or continue on to the 2- Moving Forward actions and 3- Leading the Way provider actions.

 About the Reference Group

 The members of the Reference Group were self-nominated at a Think Tank in August 2018 hosted by the Diversity Sub-group to commence the development of the Homelessness Action Plan and are:

 - Dr Debbie Faulkner, University of Adelaide

-- Jeff Fiedler, Action Plan Project Supervisor, Housing for the Aged Action Group and the Aged Care Sector Committee Diversity Sub-group
+- Fiona York (replacing Jeff Fiedler), Action Plan Project Supervisor, Housing for the Aged Action Group and the Aged Care Sector Committee Diversity Sub-group

 - Michael Fotheringham, Australian Housing and Urban Research Institute